wagumi/tweet-bot/README.md

 ## Description

-Discord bot to send and remove tweets managed in a channel only by members in the channel.
-By setting this bot up in your Discord servers, you don't have to rely on TweetDeck anymore for managing your team/project's Twitter account but basic operations (tweet, remove and reply) can be done from your Discord server.
+Discord bot to send and remove tweets for your team/project Twitter account from a channel only accessible to its members (e.g. moderators).
+By installing this bot in your Discord server, you don't have to rely on TweetDeck anymore.
+The members in the specific channel should be able to do basic operations (tweet, remove and reply) from your Discord server.

-## Production deployment for the first time
+## Production deployment

+To start the bot for the first time,

 ```
-(ssh to the Wagumi production server and move to the directory)
+(after the deployment triggered by the GitHub action, ssh to the production server and move to the directory)
-cp tweets.json.sample
+cp tweets.json.sample tweets.json
 pm2 start pm2.config.js
 ```

-To restart the server manually,
+To restart the bot manually,

 ```
 pm2 restart tweet-bot